NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 <identifier> <- <primary-expression>
 ```

 where the identifier is that of the local variable.
-We recommend that you use this only when you need to.
+We recommend that you use this only when you need to because code is easier to read and the compiler can make better optimizations when variables are immutable.

 For instance, the below expression uses [Newton's method](https://en.wikipedia.org/wiki/Newton's_method) for approximating the solution to `sin(x)+e^x = 0`